How do I connect to my WordPress site with SSH/SFTP?

 Generating public/private rsa key pair.
 Enter file in which to save the key (/home/username/.ssh/id_rsa): Enter passphrase (empty for no passphrase): Enter same passphrase again: Your identification has been saved in /home/username/.ssh/id_rsa.
 Your public key has been saved in /home/username/.ssh/id_rsa.pub.
 The key fingerprint is: SHA256:1TnYgo25Dq3t11It8Gj++iHWJvo9IgXeWaP/GBHXI84 username@computer The key's randomart image is: +---[RSA 2048]----+ | | | = + . . | | + = *....| | ..o..=+. .| | ..So B.E | | =.
 B.+.. | | . o+++=. | | ..o==++ | | o+o*=o. | +----[SHA256]-----+

-When you have a key pair, you can transfer your public key to the server with the command
+After a key pair has been formed, you can transfer your public key to the server with the command

 $ ssh-copy-id example-website